Enzogslf/dotfiles/README.md

 # dotfiles
 should be included:
 - kitty term with pywal bg theming(uses Lexsa font)
-- nvim with rosepine to match the pywal theming and other common plugins(COLEMAK-Dh keybindings and telescope now sees hidden files)
+- nvim with srcery theme COLEMAK-Dh keybindings and telescope now sees hidden files
 - i3 with docky polybar from polybar themes, no border or gaps
 - Lexsa and lemonade font https://www.sainnhe.dev/post/patch-fonts-with-cursive-italic-styles/
 - rofi